WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 See also [photo](#photo).

 ## placeholder

+Don't use as a verb.

+For more information, see [Placeholders](https://make.wordpress.org/docs/style-guide/developer-content/placeholders/).

 ## plaintext, plain text

 In cryptography contexts, use *plaintext*.
 Otherwise, use *plain text*.

 ## please

 ## plugin, plug-in, plug in

+One word as a noun.
+As a verb, use two words as in *plug in*.
+Hyphenate as an adjective as in *plug-in*.

 ## PM

 See [AM, PM]().